 I wish they would do that where I live. the squirrels dig the dirt out of my flower pots and eat the roots, the rabbits eat the foliage.
 Then there is a flock of roughly 14 wild turkeys, that some people sprinkle feed for on their patios.
 People also feed the blasted squirrels.
 There is no way of knowing for sure how many squirrels, rabbits, etc. live around an area, because I'm sure they don't all appear at one time.
 The reason I know about the turkeys is because one day there was a row of them walking one behind the other as they went past my apartment and I counted them.
 If it wasn't illegal to shoot these critters I would be getting a pellet gun and have some fun.

 Oh yes! another disadvantage of having all of these "cute" critters around is how do we know if any of them are rabid or not?
-They can also carry other diseases.

 Look at the tenant laws; it does state something about causing a nuisance or damage to the "common" areas.
 Are they saying that the animals being fed are causing a nuisance or damage?
 Is this because of feces left on the ground?
 Could they be stating this because of health conditions?
 I see it both ways; enjoyment for the tenants feeding the animals, yet the landlord wants all tenants to be happy & safe.

 I bet other tenants have complained to the landlord and are afraid that feeding the animals will draw more of them to the area.
 Squirrels can damage roofs and chew electrical wire.
-Birds foul the sidewalks with their poop.
-The landlord can do as he chooses, it's his property.
-If I lived there I would not want to attract vermin to my apartment building.

 I would suggest the owner is a control freak.
 Certainly just mean.
 I would think he would have to prove damage.
 Of course there is none.
 The definition of a pet is a domesticated animal.
 These are wild.
 He would want $300 for hummingbird sugar water and call that a pet?
 As for damage, I have fed all sorts all of my life.
 No damage.
 Racoons are supposed to be bad and i am sure they can be.
 One of my kitties sleeps with them.
 I feed them everyday.
 Bet there is nothing in rental contract about this because people would refuse to rent with such stupid controlling rules.
 Tell your landlord what he is trying is illegal.